Papers relating to the service of Stewart Murray Hansen, 1915 - 1917 - Part 1

 on the Somme.
 Other biographical details concerning him

-are: architect, of Williamstown, Vic., Born Williamstown,
+are: architect, of Williamstown, Vic., born Williamstown,

 educated of a state school as well as the Melbourne

-University High School and Workingman’s College; enlisted
+University High School and Workingmen’s College; enlisted

-in the A.I.F. on 24 September 1814 as a private., served in
+in the A.I.F. on 14 September 1914 as a private., served in

 Egypt, Gallipoli and France; age at time of death, 25.